fommil/fpmortals/manuscript/wip.md

 evidence `Witness.Aux[K]` and from there access the value of `K`, the label, at runtime.

-Superficially, this is all we need to know about shapeless to be able to derive a typeclass.
+Superficially, this is all we need to know about Shapeless to be able to derive a typeclass.
 However, things get increasingly complex, so we will proceed with increasingly complex examples.